CBD And Mushrooms Together At Last: Interview With Cannabotech’s Dr. Basem Fares

 Claire Polansky: So what has changed?
-Why do you think that medical mushrooms are suddenly becoming so popular in Western society?
+Why do you think that functional mushrooms are suddenly becoming so popular in Western society?
 You open the Internet and it is everywhere.
 We never really saw it before at this scale.
 It’s only been in maybe the past year or two — from more prominence in organic food stores to social media discussions to news sites.

 Dr Basem Fares: There are a lot of reasons for that.
 The whole concept of wellbeing and obtaining food supplements, be it vitamins or another supplement, has been proven to support our health.
 It was just a matter of time.
 You’ve got the articles that scientifically prove that mushrooms do have a biological effect.
 Most articles started coming up from the early 70s mainly published by Japan, Korea, Taiwan & China.

 Claire Polansky: That’s interesting.
 That’s around the time that Westerners started taking more interest in the East.
 So you think people just started reading the articles from the 1970s.
 It started catching up.

 Dr Basem Fares: In the 70s, all the chemotherapy came up, which sounded very, very promising back then.
 But through time, it showed multiple undesired and mostly intolerable side effects.
 Those side effects were getting treated with other conventional medicine, which potentially contained their own issues.
 Therefore, some patients starting turning to alternative medicine like Traditional Chinese Medicine to treat the side effects as well as other concerns. .
 Nowadays in Western medicine; you can see that they use multiple therapies combined together, including alternative & complementary medicine.